 It didn’t quite work out ….or more accurately my attempts at social drinking turned out to be a total unmitigated disaster!

-Now as fortune would have it my personal keyworker in Rehab was incredibly loving (yet also hard as nails) French lady called Suzanne who kept going on at us about finding something that made our hearts sing.
+Now as fortune would have it my personal keyworker in Rehab was an incredibly loving (yet also hard as nails) French lady called Suzanne who kept going on at us about finding something that made our hearts sing.

-Well, it sounded good….but its kind of an abstract concept and well ?.what was she on about?
+Well, it sounded good….but it’s kind of an abstract concept, and well ….what was she on about?
 Towards the end of my rehab when I heard this phrase I used to employ my excellent nodding dog skills to feign agreement and cover my inability to comprehend this mythical activity/behaviour/purpose for living.

 So after finding out the solution to my artistic (actually the cameras technical) shortcomings, I searched high and low, ok well I went to the second-hand camera shop in Camden, to purchase the tool which had no time delay: a Canon 350D.
 Not a bad starter camera to learn photography.

 Armed with my new weapon of choice I now needed to learn how to operate the damned thing.